ahmetaa/zemberek-nlp/classification/README.md

 Text classification can be used in several NLP tasks such as document classification, sentiment analysis or spam detection.

-Zemberek-NLP provides a simple text classification module based on Java port of [fastText](https://fasttext.cc/) project.
+Zemberek-NLP provides a simple text classification module based on our Java port of [fastText](https://fasttext.cc/) project.

 ## Generating a Classification Model